I’m not big on motions to dismiss, for reasons I’ll explain later.

 Chances are, you will lose the motion, but that’s ok.
 In addition to the billable hours, this approach suits the standard BigLaw defense playbook: delay.
 Stop the plaintiff’s momentum.
 Drive the cost of the litigation up for the plaintiff.
 Plus, you want to try to put off the time and expense of discovery to your client as long as possible.

-Even aside from the billable hours, motions to dismiss are often important in the lawsuits big law firms like to defend, like securities fraud class actions against big public companies.
+Besides the billable hours, motions to dismiss are often important in the lawsuits big law firms like to defend, like securities fraud class actions against big public companies.
 The pleading standard is even higher for such cases, especially in the Fifth Circuit, so beating a motion to dismiss is a huge win for the plaintiff.
 There’s a decent chance the case will then settle because of the cost of discovery to the defendant.
 So the motion to dismiss is often the key event in the lawsuit.

 In my litigation practice, not so much.
 In a typical case I’m representing a smaller business, a startup, an entrepreneur, or an individual executive or salesperson.
 The damages are more often in the low to mid six figures, not the millions.
 So like a lot of small-firm lawyers, I’m not looking to delay things and drive up the cost.
 I usually want to get right to the merits and either settle or duke it out in court.